Eloquent-Algorithmics/GPT_ALL/README.md

 or

-python -m app --talk  # Use --talk to use TTS.
+python -m app --talk  # To use TTS.

 or

-python -m app --intro  # Use --intro to play an intro video at startup.
+python -m app --intro  # Use to play video at launch.
 ```

 # ⚠️ Disclamer ⚠️